jake-b/NewtonInspector/readme.md

 Introduction
 ------------

-** Note: Current version is hard coded to /dev/usbserial if you're Newotn is not connected on this serial device, then (a) create a symlink (b) edit the code before compiling (c) send a pull request withh a UI to select your serial port! **
+**Note: Current version is hard coded to /dev/usbserial if youe Newton is not connected on this serial device, then (a) create a symlink (b) edit the code before compiling (c) send a pull request with a UI to select your serial port!**

 This is a Mac OS X native implementation of the "Inspector" window of the Newton Toolkit.